theNewDynamic/thenewdynamic.com/content/en/article/hugo-modules.md

 2. Create a page listing all available icons on the site.
 3. Load its own `icon` partial which will ease up the printing of any icon on the project.

 First we'll create a directory on our local machine.
-We'll give a poor but short name: `hugo-icons`.
+We'll give it a poor but short name: `hugo-icons`.

 ### 1. Imports